“The best laid plans never survive first contact with the enemy.”

 Why do I say this?
 Because often the circumstances that arrive at your door are cumulative and based on a constellation of factors you have never considered.
 One of these is aptitudes.
 You never considered becoming a party entertainer until someone observed you riding your unicycle down the roadway while juggling.
 Seriously, there is the picture of you that the world sees that does not require rose coloured glasses.
 It may be more accurate than the picture you carry around of yourself.
 The things which present themselves as opportunity often come from this direction.
 The opportunities which present are not your first wish, but they are realistic.

 Things which are reastic can be built upon.
 They turn into other things.
-I think in the agregate they also turn into the things you really wanted, but via another route that added some dimension to your first impulse.
+I think in the aggregate they also turn into the things you really wanted, but via another route that added some dimension to your first impulse.
 It was a useful road, even though some twists and turns look like a bit more work.

 The accidental route happens a lot to people who are creative.
 There is a reason for this.
 Creative things do not often come with their own vehicles of delivery.
-Fate must find and recongnize a few unique openings along the way.
+Fate must find and recognize a few unique openings along the way.
 In my own case, I have gone down some wandering roads to get to the straight trail and as I think back, I also consider that there was really no other way.

 A work-around has also brought some perspective, and things I have experienced that added valuable dimension.
 Not the least of these is my wife whom I met by a chain of accidents.
-It think she married me by accident.
-She still tells me so.
+It seems she married me by accident.
+She tells me so.
 Despite this, story B is still writing itself and the children of this marriage are asking me what I did right.

 I would have to say, I believe in chances beyond the obvious, the ones you may not have considered up front.
 Consider the B route.
 It may be your wildest ride and far more entertaining than the things you originally planned.